AlexanderHMagno/mosaic-cv/README.md

 ## Results

-- **Execution Time**: ~4.2 seconds for a 1920x1080 image.
+- **Execution Time**: ~3 seconds for a 1920x1920 image.
-- **Memory Usage**: Peak memory usage ~150 MB during tile mapping.
-- **Output Quality**: Metrics indicate moderate similarity between the mosaic and the original image, with opportunities to enhance blending and tile matching.
+- **Output Quality**: Metrics indicate lower similarity between the mosaic and the original image, with opportunities to enhance blending and tile matching.

-## Discussion
+## Additional Improvements

 This application demonstrates a functional and efficient pipeline for generating mosaics.
 The blending and tile mapping produce visually coherent results, but further improvements are possible: